A list of supplements that can benefit your overall health – including 5 nutrients that mature adults are often lacking.

 Therefore, the iodine we ingest can be displaced by these other, more aggressive elements – which are easily ingested on a daily basis by many Americans.

-Enzymes Can Extend Life Expectancy
+Enzyme Supplements Can Extend Life Expectancy

 New research suggests that resveratrol is a nutrient that can increase life expectancy in humans.
 But which kind should you take, and at what dosage?